 - 1. Confirm that building supply voltage matches the voltage for which the unit is wired. - 2.
 Disconnect and lock-out all power switches to fan.
 See warning below. - 3.
 Check all piping and wiring penetrations made by contractors for water tightness.
 All penetrations must be made watertight to prevent water damage to the unit and building. - 4.
-Check all fasteners on the fan, motor base and accessories for tightness. - 5.
+Check all fasteners, set screws and locking collars on the fan, bearings, drive, motor base and accessories for tightness. - 5.
 Rotate the fan wheel by hand and assure no parts are rubbing.
 Remove any dirt or debris that may have accumulated during installation. - 6.
-Check all guarding (if supplied) for being securely attached and not interfering with rotating parts. - 7.
-Check all electrical connections for proper attachment.
+Check for bearing alignment and lubrication. - 7.
+Check all guarding (if supplied) for being securely attached and not interfering with rotating parts. - 9.
+Check all electrical connections for proper attachment. - 10.
+Check for obstructions and foreign material that may damage the fan wheel.